l-koehler/FF-converter/README.md

 pip install ffconverter
 ```

+#### Troubleshooting
+If a optional dependency is installed after the program, you might
+need to restart the program twice to ensure the cache gets overwritten.
+If this does not work, delete the cache (Preferences -> Delete Cache).

 #### Troubleshooting (Linux)
 On some distros (externally managed environments, Arch, Debian),
 `pip` will not work.
 In this case, you should use `pipx`.